danb7788/fhir-patient-viewer/README.md

 # FHIR Patient Viewer

-FHIR Patient Viewer is a minimalistic, interactive, unopinionated, unfiltered rendering tool for displaying raw FHIR patient data and their relationships in an intuitive, visually-pleasant way.
+FHIR Patient Viewer is a minimalistic, interactive, unopinionated, unfiltered rendering tool for displaying raw FHIR patient data fetched from an InterSystems IRIS for Health FHIR endpoint in an intuitive, visually-pleasant way.

 Content expressiveness and interactivity help professionals in the healthcare industry understand the FHIR specification better: